-How will global change affect interactions between species?
+How will global change affect interactions among species?

 How variable are interspecific interactions in space and time?